 - PS4Kids – A new counselling program for children zero to 12 years to support with building resilience, self esteem and to provide early interventions prior to situations deteriorating

-- Video Gaming and Young People – The Manningahm YMCA Youth Services is leading the research and training of young people and parents on the link between video games mental health and gambling addiction
+- Video Gaming and Young People (PDF) – The Manningham YMCA Youth Services is leading the research and training of young people and parents on the link between video games mental health and gambling addiction

 - Mental Health Working Group – Council co-ordinates and facilitates a community services network bringing together local and regional services with an interest in Mental Wellbeing.
 This group works in partnership to deliver a number of projects addressing local issues to improve the mental wellbeing of the community